-- 1 The objective of this [draft] standard is to specify the approach to classify groups economic activities into ESRS sectors and sector groups.
-It also provides guidance to undertakings to identify the sector-specific standards that are relevant for them. - 2 The ultimate objective of this classification approach is to support the determination of what information shall be disclosed by the undertaking in relation to the relevant sector(s) that the undertaking operates in, in addition to the disclosures required by the other [draft] ESRS. - 3 The sector-specific information to be disclosed by the undertaking for each sector is determined in the sector-specific ESRS (i.e. from ESRS SEC 2 to ESRS SEC [n]). - 4 The sector classification is based on the following considerations: - a) the business activities determine which sector the undertaking is operating in.
-Sectors share similar sustainability impacts, risks and opportunities; - b) the impacts, risks and opportunities determine the undertaking's sustainability matters the undertaking shall report on (ESRS SEC 2 to ESRS SEC [n]); - c) the reportable sustainability matters determine the disclosure requirements applicable to the undertaking.
+- 1 The objective of this [draft] standard is to specify the approach to classify groups of economic activities into ESRS sectors and sector groups.
+It also provides guidance to undertakings to identify the sector-specific standards that are relevant for them. - 2 The ultimate objective of this classification approach is to support the determination of what information shall be disclosed by the undertaking in relation to the relevant sector(s) that the undertaking operates in, in addition to the disclosures required by the other sector-agnostic [draft] ESRS. - 3 The sector-specific information to be disclosed by the undertaking for each sector is determined in the sector-specific ESRS (i.e. from ESRS SEC 2 to ESRS SEC [n]). - 4 The sector classification is based on the following considerations: - a) the business activities determine which sector the undertaking is operating in.
+Sectors share similar sustainability impacts, risks and opportunities; - b) the impacts, risks and opportunities determine the undertaking's sustainability matters the undertaking shall report on (ESRS SEC 2 to ESRS SEC [n]);and this is implemented in the sector-specific ESRS; - c) the reportable sustainability matters determine the disclosure requirements applicable to the undertaking- and this is implemented in the sector-specific ESRS;